-13.2.3 Removing the banknote cassette (function card 12 APS alarm ON/ OFF)
+13.2.3 Removing the cash cassettes (function card 12 APS alarm ON/ OFF)

-NOTICERemoval of the banknote cassette at devices that are out of service may result in cash book inconsistencies!
+Removal of the coin cassette or the banknote cassette at devices that are out of service may result in cash book inconsistencies!

-If the banknote cassette is removed when the device is out of service, the sums of this removal are added to those of the subsequent removal.
+If the coin cassette or the banknote cassette is removed when the device is out of service, the sums of this removal are added to those of the subsequent removal.
 This may result in cash book inconsistencies.

-- Only remove the banknote cassette when the device is in service.
+- Only remove the coin cassette or the banknote cassette when the device is in service.